mikaelpatel/Cosa/examples/CosaBlinkRGB/README.md

-CosaBlink
+CosaBlinkRGB
 ====

-The classical LED blink program written i Cosa using the Arduino builtin LED with a very short blink period(16:512 ms) and the Watchdog for low power mode during delay.
+The classical LEB blink example program with a FSM for each color state.